 - Law on pluri-professional operating companies (sociétés pluri-professionnelles d’exploitation or SPE) created by the Ordinance of the 31st of March 2017 (authorized by the Act “growth and activity” of the 6th of August 2015, the so-called “Loi Macron”) which decrees of application have been published.
 Some SPE with Notaries could therefore be created.

 - Article 52 of the same “growth and activity” Act has laid down the principle of free installation of french notaires, bailiffs and judicial auctioneers in areas where the establishment of offices appears useful to strengthen the proximity or supply of services.

-Concerning the french notaires, the decree of the 16th of September 2016 has set 247 areas of free installation in which the creation of 1002 notary offices is recommended, allowing the establishment of 1650 french notaires until 2018.
-Consequently, new french notaires settle slowly (random draw, investigation of preliminary good respectability from public prosecutor's offices before any appointment, etc.)
+Concerning notaries, the decree of the 16th of September 2016 has set 247 areas of free installation in which the creation of 1002 offices is recommended, allowing the establishment of 1650 notaries until 2018.
+Consequently, new notaries settle slowly (random draw, investigation of preliminary good respectability from public prosecutor's offices before any appointment, etc.)